brunopjacob/interview_problems_julia/README.md

 * 02: Reverse Integers: given a 32-bit signed integer, reverse digits of an integer.

-* 03: Palindrome number: determine whether an integer is a palindrome
+* 03: Palindrome number: determine whether an integer is a palindrome.

+* 04: Roman to integer: given a roman numeral, convert it to an integer.